When to Push and When to Flow in SEO

 The one school of thought says that those who find the most success in life are those who push their way up the mountains of adversity.
 They’re the fighters.
 The never give-uppers.
 The try-try-againers.
 We’ll call these the type As.

-Alternately, you’ll find those who argue that success comes to those who go with the flow of the current.
+Alternatively, you’ll find those who argue that success comes to those who go with the current flow.
 They’re the adapters.
 The que-sera-seras.
 The feel-it-outers.
 These will be our type Bs.

 Of course, as we all know, it really takes both.
 And in the business world, as in life, SEOs are best positioned for success if they consider when to forge the path ahead and when to ride the wave.